romcal/romcal/README.md

  * National liturgical calendars for country specific calendars.
  * Richly commented code to help developers and contributors understand how the module works.

-NOTE: This module depends on [Moment](http://momentjs.com/) and [lodash](http://lodash.com/) for most of its calculations and operations.
-Additional [Moment](http://momentjs.com/) plugins such as [Range](https://github.com/gf3/moment-range) and [Recur](https://github.com/c-trimm/moment-recur) are used to extend date computation functionality.
-Familiarity with these libraries makes reading the code much easier.
+NOTE: This module uses [Moment](http://momentjs.com/) and [lodash](http://lodash.com/) for calculations and operations.
+Additional plugins such as [Range](https://github.com/gf3/moment-range) and [Recur](https://github.com/c-trimm/moment-recur) are used to extend date computation functionality.

 ## Module Robustness & Data Integrity <a name="disclaimer"></a>
 *Calendar entries for this module are pulled from various sources from the net.
 As such their accuracy cannot be ensured.
 If you find an incorrect calendar entry (e.g. wrong date, wrong feast type, spelling issue, typos), you are most welcome to contribute to the source code or inform me so that the necessary changes can be made to make this a more robust and reliable module*